-The Headteacher ensures that:
+The Headteacher/Principal ensures that:

-- The safeguarding related policies and procedures adopted by the Governing Body are fully implemented and followed by all staff, pupils and visitors; - They liaise with the LADO and partner agencies in the event of allegations of abuse being made against a member of staff or volunteer other than themselves (this role sits with the chair of governors in the event of an allegation being made against themselves); - They receive appropriate safeguarding and child protection training which is regularly updated; - They promote a strong culture of safeguarding across the school.
+- The safeguarding related policies and procedures adopted by the Governing Body are fully implemented and followed by all staff, pupils and visitors; - They liaise with the LADO and partner agencies in the event of allegations of abuse being made against a member of staff or volunteer other than themselves (this role sits with the chair of governors in the event of an allegation being made against themselves): - They receive appropriate safeguarding and child protection training which is regularly updated; - They promote a strong culture of safeguarding across the school.

-Designated Safeguarding Lead (DSL) and our Deputy
+Designated Safeguarding Lead (DSL)

-The DSL role is set out in full in KCSIE 2022 Annex C. The DSL role is explicit in their job description.
-The role carries a significant level of responsibility and the Governing Body have ensured that they are a senior member of staff on the school's leadership team and that they take lead responsibility for safeguarding and child protection (including online safety).
+The DSL role is set out in full in KCSIE 2023 Annex C. The DSL role is explicit in their job description.
+The role carries a significant level of responsibility and the Governing Body have ensured that they are a senior member of staff on the school's leadership team and that they take lead responsibility for safeguarding and child protection (including online safety and including an appropriate understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).